HotDB-Community/hotdb-documents/docs/en/latest/install-and-deploy.md

 - NDB SQL service matches to compute node service one by one, that is, if every compute node server needs NDB SQL service support, this service program shall be deployed.
 - The version of the compute node corresponding to NDB SQL service must be V2.5.2 and above, otherwise, NDB SQL service is not supported.
 - One-time follow deployment is recommended for NDB SQL service and compute node.
-If NDB SQL service needs to be added to the existing compute note, strict attention shall be paid to: parameter transfer problems of --install-ntpd, --ntpdate-server-ip, --ntpdate-server-host, which shall be consistent with the synchronization time configuration of the current deployed cluster.
+If NDB SQL service needs to be added to the existing compute note, strict attention shall be paid to: parameter transfer problems of `--install-ntpd`, `--ntpdate-server-ip`, `--ntpdate-server-host`, which shall be consistent with the synchronization time configuration of the current deployed cluster.

 2. **Description of simultaneous deployment process of compute node and NDB SQL**

 Now, take master/standby cluster for example to illustrate installation of compute node and NDB SQL service by script, and the detailed steps are as follows:

-- Log in each compute node server, enter clickOnce deployment resource bundle directory Install_Package to execute the installation command.
+- Log in each compute node server, enter clickOnce deployment resource bundle directory `Install_Package` to execute the installation command.

 - Log in to the master compute node server, and enter clickOnce deployment default installation directory to execute: